Counseling Services Staff

 Email: firstname.lastname@example.org Phone: (301) 860-4166

-Keith R. Hicks is the Junior Class Counselor for Counseling Services in the Division of Student Affairs for Bowie State University.
-He has been employed with Bowie State for nearly three years.
-His duties include providing personal, academic and career counseling for students with 60 to 90 credit hours.
-Mr. Hicks also conducts workshops on a monthly basis on relevant issues to the student body such as study skills, relationship issues and maintaining positive mental health.
-Furthermore, he teaches a section of Freshman Seminar as part of the institution's retention efforts.
+Dr. Keith R. Hicks is the counselor assigned to students in their junior year at the University.
+He has been employed with Counseling Services at Bowie State University since 2007.
+His duties include providing personal, social, career, and academic counseling for students with 60 to 90 credit hours.
+Dr. Hicks also conducts workshops on a monthly basis on relevant issues to the student body such as study skills, relationship issues, and maintaining positive mental health.

-Mr. Hicks was born and raised in Baltimore, Maryland.
+Dr. Hicks was born and raised in Baltimore, Maryland.
 After high school, he spent one year at Messiah College in Harrisburg Pennsylvania, but later decided to attend a college closer to home.
-Therefore, he chose to attend Bowie State University for both undergraduate and graduate degrees.
-After receiving an M.A. in Counseling Psychology from BSU, he worked for various schools in Maryland.
-For twelve years, he has been involved in assisting young people in attaining their college goals as a retention coordinator and outreach counselor at institutions such as the Community College of Baltimore County/Catonsville and Morgan State University.
-Currently, Mr. Hicks is enrolled in the Doctoral Educational Leadership Program at Bowie State University to further his career goals.
+He chose to attend Bowie State University for both a B.S. degree in Sociology and an M.A. in Counseling Psychology.
+After graduation, he worked for various schools in Maryland.
+For many years, Dr. Hicks has been involved in assisting young people in attaining their college goals as a retention coordinator and counselor at institutions such as the Community College of Baltimore County/Catonsville and Morgan State University.
+Dr. Hicks defended his dissertation in the Doctoral Educational Leadership Program at Bowie State University in 2017.

 Counselor, Counseling Services

-Ms. Subryan earned a Bachelor of Arts Degree from Washington Bible College and a Master of Arts in Mental Health Counseling from Bowie State University.
-She is currently a doctoral student in the Counselor Education and Supervision Program at Argosy University, Washington, D.C.
+Dr. Subryan earned a Bachelor of Arts Degree from Washington Bible College and a Master of Arts in Mental Health Counseling from Bowie State University.
+She completed a doctoral degree in Counselor Education and Supervision Program at Argosy University, Washington, D.C.
 She has trained in a number of counseling settings, to include University Counseling and Pastoral Care.

-Ms. Subryan is a recipient of several awards, including the Association for Multicultural Counseling and Development Emerging Leader Award 2007.
+Dr. Subryan is a recipient of several awards, including the Association for Multicultural Counseling and Development Emerging Leader Award 2007.
 She is active in a number of professional organizations.
-She also is an adjunct faculty member in the Department of Psychology and the Department of Teaching, Learning, and Professional Development.
+She has also worked as an adjunct faculty member in the Department of Psychology and the Department of Teaching, Learning, and Professional Development.